 Which United credit card is right for you?

 Given all the options, you’re probably wondering which United credit card is best for you.
 If you’re committed solely to flying United and plan to fly a few times each year, your best bet is probably the United Quest Card.
-However, if you have that same dedication to United Airlines but expect to be in the air multiple times every month, the United Club Infinite Card is the way to go, especially with its current whopping 100,000-mile sign-up bonus.
+However, if you have that same dedication to United Airlines but expect to be in the air multiple times every month, the United Club Infinite Card is the way to go.
+The United Club Infinite Card also currently comes with the biggest sign-up offer, netting you 80,000 bonus miles right off the bat after you meet the minimum spending requirement.

 Looking for a credit card but not interested in travel?
 Check out CNN Underscored’s guide to the best credit cards to consider right now.